 I keep track of the leads and sales with accurate data and tracking.
 It saves a lot of time and energy.

 Most of the time, I end up selling 2+ units that make my AOV sometimes 100+.

-Moreover, I also use Loox for all my photo reviews.
+Moreover, I also use customer reviews app for all my photo reviews.
 Having beautiful customer testimonials on the product pages really helps.
-Sell The Trend has integrated their own photo reviews app, so I might start using that to streamline the entire review import process and save some money.
+Sell The Trend has integrated their own shopify app photo reviews app into their stores, which you can use to streamline the entire review import process and save some money.